GambitBSM/gambit/ColliderBit/src/analyses/README.md

   - `MT`, `MT2`: high (s)transverse mass between the MET vector and a context-dependent visible physics object;
   - `MLL`, `MJJ`: presence of high-mass object pairs;
   - `HT`, `MEFF`: high general scale of scalar event energy.

+- *Reserved syntax for numeric-cuts:* We reserve for expansion a syntax with brackets immediately following the requirement-type term, to permit more detailed specification of cut variables and values, e.g. `MET{100} + HT(< 1000)`, or `3J[PT > 100].

+  Note that several types of bracket and several syntaxes for their content are illustrated here: this is just to indicate that this is not a currently fixed aspect of the format and users should avoid any ad hoc uses that could clash with it.
+If you are in that situation or need/want to specify numerical values within the signature syntax, please contact us to discuss the design!

 ### Examples